Name: Jim Kroepfl

 Kannihut shifted his legs and tried to focus on spotting deer.
 He and Willisaw had been crouching at the edge of the dry lakebed for hours.
 The thin layer of mud on their skins was beginning to crack and break away, making him itch all over.
 The small pond had attracted deer throughout the spring, but it was almost gone now and not many deer came anymore.

 “Let me take the first shot today, Willisaw,” Kannihut whispered.
-He wasn’t as good as Willisaw, but he was better than most boys with eleven winters.

 Willisaw shook his head as he watched the clearing.
 “No. We can’t miss.”

 Kannihut took one more look at the northern sky.
-The strange glow was gone.
+Thankfully, the strange glow was gone.
 He could just make out a patch of flowers at the opposite edge of the lakebed, tiny red and purple dots in front of a stand of young spruce.
 As he stared at the flowers’ vibrant colors, he felt a strange quivering inside.
 An area in the trees looked different from the rest, greener and brighter, as if lit by sunshine, and as he stared, the leaves stood out even more and began to shimmer.

 Willisaw turned to look behind them as Gishgoo, Kaak and the dog came out of the forest.
 Kaak was the clan’s best hunter and had spent more time in the woods than anyone.
 The dog, which Kaak refused to name, stood next to him as it always did, its light brown fur and white face blending into the underbrush, its paws covered with mud to block its scent from dabbing the ground.